 Character customization has become a staple of many RPGs and other sorts of games that you wouldn’t expect as an option.
 But in reality, what does a bunch of attractive aesthetics actually do for players of a game?

-Continue reading Do you make a game better?
+Continue reading Do you (the player) make the game better?

 From a technical standpoint, next to nothing.